louismarc-mercier/Image_Processing/README.md

 # Image_Processing
 Different projects on image processing.
+The notebooks hasve been written in the following order:

+1. Kmeans
+2. Resize Images
+3. Blurs and Filters
+4. Sobel Operator